VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 ### 3. GitLab Pages
 {: .color_gray}

-I really think it's worth considering to migrate to [GitLab Pages].
-[GitLab] is a `git` remote repository manager, as GitHub is.
-There are some pros and cons (more _pros_ than _cons_), but we'll leave this discussion for another post.
+I really think it's worth considering to migrate your site to [GitLab Pages].
+[GitLab] is a `git` remote repository manager, with extended functionality.
+You can create a [free account][gitlab-sign-up] at GitLab.com and enjoy its features, including unlimited free private repos.

-The thing is, with [GitLab Pages] you can choose which Jekyll version you want your project to be build with - you can do a lot more that that, actually.
+The thing is, with [GitLab Pages] you can choose which Jekyll version you want your project to be build with (you can do a lot more that that, actually).
 E.g. on [this project][carte-noire], the Jekyll version building this [site][carte-noire-site] is 2.5.3.
-So, despite of any Jekyll upgrades, we wouldn't need to change anything at all!
+So, despite of any Jekyll upgrades, we wouldn't be obligated to change anything at all on our sites!
+The choice of upgrading or not, would be up to ourselves only.

 If your project on GitHub already has a `CNAME` pointing to your custom domain, you'd need just to import it to GitLab and add a `gitlab-ci.yml` configuration file like [this][carte-noire-ci].
 Then you just specify the Jekyll version on your `Gemfile` and that's it!
 No stress, no redirects, no problems! :+1:

-Setting up your site on GitLab Pages will be the subject of our very [next post](#){: .scroll-link data-id="next-post"}.
+[Setting up your site on GitLab Pages][blog-gitlab-pages] will be the subject of our very [next post](#){: .scroll-link data-id="next-post"}.
 We'll try to bring you video tutorials to make it easier to follow.

-We'll probably migrate this blog to GitLab soon! :smiley:
+We'll migrate this blog to GitLab Pages soon! :smiley:

 ## Questions?